-Quezon Versus Humabon: What Historical Fiction Knows About the Man of Power
+Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 This is the first draft of my contribution to a collection on “Bayaniverse as Philosophy.”
 As always, I work in public hoping to get the benefit of live thinking: correction where I am wrong, resistance where I am unfair, better sources where I am thin, and sharper language where I am circling something but not yet saying it well.
 Treat this, then, not as a finished argument but as an argument being tested in the open.
 Comment below or email me at sugbu@corazo.org